 Market risk is the risk that the fair value or future cash flows of a financial instrument will fluctuate because of changes in market prices.
-Market risk comprises three types of risk: currency risk, interest rate risk and other price risk.
+HBFI's market risk comprises interest rate risk.
 Market risks arise from open positions in interest rate products which are exposed to general and specific market movements, and changes in the level of volatility of interest rates.